-If you are unable to attend placement preparation lectures and meetings, you must contact the Placement Lead.
+If you are unable to attend the orientation or placement workshops, you must contact the Placement Lead.

 WHAT PLACEMENT DOCUMENTATION DO I NEED TO UPLOAD?

 The following documents must be completed by student Early Childhood Educators ahead of carrying out activities in the placement setting.
 These documents must be uploaded to Moodle.